Alex1981420911903114/BJWZ-China2025/wiki/project/results.md

 ![results4](https://static.igem.wiki/teams/5838/results/results4.webp)
 ***Fig. 4.
 Results of pSuicide transformation***

-Upon analysis, we believed there were two possible reasons for this phenomenon: First, the premature expression of toxic genes: both “ccdB” and “MazF” on the vector are toxic genes; the ccdB protein inhibited DNA gyrase activity leading to host cell death; or MazF was an RNase that could degrade mRNA.
+Upon analysis, we believed there were three possible reasons for this phenomenon:
+First, the premature expression of toxic genes: both “ccdB” and “MazF” on the vector are toxic genes; the ccdB protein inhibited DNA gyrase activity leading to host cell death; or MazF was an RNase that could degrade mRNA.
 If either of these genes were expressed prematurely after transformation, it could directly kill the BL21(DE3) host.
 Second, leaky expression of regulatory elements: the arabinose operon (araBAD promoter) theoretically requires arabinose induction, but there may be basal leakage (especially with high-copy vectors), resulting in low-level expression of ccdB.
 Third, if the temperature-sensitive switch does not effectively close at the culture temperature (such as 37°C), it may initiate the expression of MazE/F, which could potentially be lethal even if the induction conditions are not met.

 ## III.
 Using pCDFDuet-ccdB plasmid as a suicide plasmid
 Initially, we designed a plasmid that simultaneously had a temperature-controlled MazE/F system and an arabinose-regulated ccdB system, but the suicide system was not functioning properly.
 Therefore, we improved the suicide system.